 Blogger is a Weblog-creation tool that allows you to type blog entries into your browser, then post them to your own site.
 My previous Weblog experiments used Manila and Tripod/Trellix.
 Blogger's interface seems much faster, at least with this layout.
 I've chosen a very simple template, although some are quite fancy and even include background graphics.

 Update (Nov.
-27, 2021): In 20 years, the term "Weblog" has become a more general "blog" and the Associated Press has reduced the use of capitol-W in various Web terms.
+27, 2021): In 20 years, the term "Weblog" has become a more general "blog," and the Associated Press has reduced the use of capitol-W in various Web terms.
 When I first wrote about people "logging" their activities on Web pages the "Blogger" app and "Blogspot" hosting page did not exist.
-When they arrived, one of my students alerted me to them -- complaining that I had her class writing raw HTML code to create "Weblog" pages from scratch.
+When they arrived, one of my students -- a young woman in a freshman "Digital Culture" seminar -- alerted me to them, complaining that I had her class writing raw HTML code to create "Weblog" pages from scratch.

 Thank you for being so curious that you came back here to the beginning!